 There is nothing magic about having three offerings.
 In a product line that the retailer wants to dominate, there may be 6 or 9 or 14 offerings.
 The important thing is to arrange the merchandising in such a way that the customer can easily see how stepping up and down in price generates a similar change in product features.
 Think of times when you have compared seemingly similar products at two different prices.
 Customers always wonder, “What else do I get for the additional cost?”
 As long as you can clearly demonstrate the difference, you may be able to carry a very deep selection of products in a single category.

-For the well-managed retail store to offer its customers an edited, yet relevant selection of products, consider the Good/Better/Best approach to both selecting your assortment and merchandising the products in the store.
+For the well-managed retail store to offer its customers an edited, yet relevant selection of products, consider the Good-Better-Best merchandising approach.
+Use it to guide selecting and pricing your assortment.
 Make sure the customers can easily see (through merchandising, signs and demonstration models) the increase in features with each jump in price.
 Select a smart basic model that has the minimum features your target customer needs at the right price.
 Select products that expand with desirable features up to the maximum price you believe you can command in the market.
 Carefully review decisions to eliminate choices to make sure you have an offering that keeps you relevant to the target shopper and wont send them to another store (or the internet) to make their purchase decision.